ImranRaf/MyProjects/README.md

-# QA consulting
+# My Projects

 ---

-This is my repository of my work at QA consulting
+This is my repository of my personal projects for progressing my own learning & knowledge

 ### Python